 This bill aims to amend the Code of West Virginia by introducing a new section, 61-6-1c, which establishes the criminal offense of obstructing a highway or other passageway.
 The bill defines "obstruct" as rendering passage impassable or unreasonably inconvenient or hazardous.
 It outlines specific actions that constitute obstruction, such as intentionally blocking public access to highways, streets, or sidewalks, and failing to comply with lawful orders from law enforcement or authorized personnel to clear an obstruction.

-Penalties for violating this section are also detailed in the bill.
-A person found guilty of obstruction would face misdemeanor charges, resulting in a fine of at least $500 and a minimum one-month imprisonment.
-If the violation occurs under aggravating circumstances—such as prior convictions or obstructing emergency vehicles—the offender could be charged with a felony, incurring fines of at least $1,000 and imprisonment ranging from three months to three years.
-Importantly, the bill clarifies that it does not impede lawful assembly or the right to petition for grievances, ensuring protections for constitutional rights during disputes.
+Penalties for violating this new section are also detailed, with offenders facing misdemeanor charges that include a minimum fine of $500 and a month of imprisonment.
+In cases of aggravating circumstances, such as prior convictions or obstructing emergency vehicles, the offense escalates to a felony, carrying a minimum fine of $1,000 and a prison term of three months to three years.
+Importantly, the bill clarifies that it does not impede lawful assembly or the right to petition for grievances, ensuring that constitutional rights are preserved during disputes.

 Statutes affected: